Harnessing the Power of Content Marketing for Small Businesses

 1x Client Testimonial or Mini Case Study turned into a graphic

-Add consistency, analytics tracking, and strategic keyword planning—and you’ve got a content machine.
+Adding consistency, analytics tracking, and strategic keyword planning will create a robust content machine.

-Bonus tip: Use a tool like Trello or Notion to plan your content calendar a month at a time.
+Bonus tip: Use tools like Trello or Notion to plan your content calendar monthly.

 The Metrics That Matter

 Great content is measurable.
-Here’s how to tell if it’s working:
+Here’s how to evaluate its effectiveness:

-Engagement – How long do they stay?
-Do they click to other pages?
+Engagement: How long do they stay?
+Do they navigate to other pages?

-Conversion rates – Are readers filling in forms or making enquiries?
+Conversion rates: Are readers filling out forms or making inquiries?

-Search rankings – Are your key pages/blogs moving up in Google?
+Search rankings: Are your key pages/blogs improving in Google search results?

 Tools to Try: